PlanterApp/planter_blog/content/posts/garden-soil-ph/index.md

 ## What pH should my soil be?

-The optimal soil pH for growing fruits and vegetables is generally between 6.0 - 7.0, with some exceptions.
+As a rough guideline, the optimal soil pH for growing fruits and vegetables is generally between 6.0 - 7.0.
 To validate the preferred pH range for the plants that you grow, check out the new **Soil pH Quick Info Card** in [Planter](https://planter.garden/gardens)!

-While most <<screenshot>>
+<<screenshot>>

+While many plants can tolerate a fairly wide pH range, they do have individual preferences and a few have quite unique pH needs.

 ## How can I test my soil pH?

 The best way to test your soil pH is to send a soil sample to your local extension office or to a reputable soil testing lab.
 You’ll likely want to test multiple areas in your garden as the pH can vary from bed to bed; be sure to keep track of your samples and follow the lab’s testing instructions carefully for accurate results.
 While lab tests can be somewhat pricey, you’ll learn lots of valuable information about your soil and how to amend it for the best results.

 If you can’t afford a lab soil test or you don’t want to wait for the results to come back, another option is to buy a [soil pH meter](https://www.amazon.com/s?k=soil+pH+meter) or a [home soil test kit](https://www.amazon.com/Luster-Leaf-Rapitest-Soil-1602/dp/B01HQXF0PS).
 There are even ways to do DIY soil pH tests with materials you might already have at home.
 While at-home home testing isn’t as precise as lab testing, if done properly you can at least get an indication of whether you have highly acidic or alkaline soil that could cause your plants to struggle.
-If your at-home test suggests that there’s a problem, follow up with a lab test before adding any amendments to raise or lower the soil pH.
+If your at-home test suggests that there’s a problem, follow up with a lab test before using any amendments to raise or lower the soil pH.

 ## Changing your soil pH